-The Sphinx Organization Hosts 3rd Annual SphinxCon, Now thru Feb 1
+The Sphinx Organization to Host 3rd Annual SphinxCon, Jan 30-Feb 1

 SphinxCon will bring more than 40 distinguished arts leaders together, including National Endowment for the Arts (NEA) Chairman Jane Chu.
 These visionaries will address challenges surrounding diversity in the performing arts and discuss innovative solutions to engage audiences and artists.
 Hundreds of arts professionals, educators, arts administrators, musicians, performers, philanthropists, and artists will gather to discuss best practices in areas including dance, theatre, LGBTQ outreach, arts and healing, philanthropy and grant making, research and policy, and innovation.

 According to Afa Sadykhly Dworkin, Executive and Artistic Director of The Sphinx Organization, "Our first two conferences have been huge successes and, in partnership with Detroit Public Television, we are eager to reach an even wider audience who share our passion of engaging minorities and underserved communities."
 "We are thrilled to bring together many of the world's predominant arts professionals who support our mission of transforming lives through the power of the arts," says Dworkin.

 SphinxCon's interactive structure includes 10-minute presentations by top international arts professionals, followed by a 15-minute facilitated discussion with corresponding session respondents, and closing with 20-minute audience question and answer portion.